WeiHanLer/Deep-Learning-Specialization-by-DeepLearning.AI/README.md

 # Deep Learning Specialization by Andrew Ng, DeepLearning.AI

-A repository for keeping the programming assignments completed in the [Deep Learning Specialization][links].
+A repository for keeping the programming assignments completed in the [Deep Learning Specialization].
 The program is offered on Coursera as a 5-course specialization taught by the amazing Andrew Ng.The Jupyter Notebooks are grouped by the courses they appeared in.

 [links]:https://www.coursera.org/specializations/deep-learning